What You Need to Know About Instructional Designer or Technologist

 Speaking: Talking to others to convey information effectively.

-- Certified Performance Technologist
+- Human Performance Technologist

-- Learning Development Specialist
+- Learning Design Specialist

 The states with the most job growth for Instructional Designer or Technologist are Utah, Nevada, and Washington.
 Watch out if you plan on working in Vermont, Wyoming, or Alaska.
 These states have the worst job growth for this type of profession.